copyrite/LwotcMinimalText/XComGame.md

 ## Judgement
 After an enemy targets you, it has a chance to panic.
 The chance is based on a contest of wills.
 * Reaction attacks are not targeted.
-* The base chance to panic is 30%. +1% Chance to panic per your Will. -1% Chance to panic per target Will.
+* The base chance to panic is 30%.
 * The minimum and maximum panic chance are 5% and 90%.

 ## Justice
 Use the Grapple to pull a humanoid target to you and attack it with your Ripjack.
-* Only the pull is subject to an Aim roll.
+* Only the pull is subject to an aim roll.
 The Ripjack attack is guaranteed to hit.
 * Requires an empty tile adjacent to you.
 * {% COOLDOWN %}